PowerDNS/pdns/docs/manpages/pdnsutil.1.rst

     Create an empty zone named *ZONE*. create-slave-zone *ZONE* *MASTER* [*MASTER*]..
     Create a new slave zone *ZONE* with masters *MASTER*.
-All *MASTER*\ s need to to be IP addresses with an optional port.
-Master addressess is to be seperated by spaces change-slave-zone-master *ZONE* *MASTER* [*MASTER*]..
+All *MASTER*\ s need to to be space-separated IP addresses with an optional port. change-slave-zone-master *ZONE* *MASTER* [*MASTER*]..
     Change the masters for slave zone *ZONE* to new masters *MASTER*.
 All *MASTER*\ s need to to be space-separated IP addresses with an optional port.